FrancescoMonaco/PhDPresentation/slides.md

 <br>

 - <span v-mark.orange="1"> Setting</span>:
      Ensembles are a family of algorithms that use multiple models to improve the performance.
 They are used in many neural tasks.
+Extremely useful to deal with data drift.

 - <span v-mark.blue="2"> Idea</span>:
     We want to extend the idea of ensembles to the hash setting.
 We want to use multiple hash indices to improve the performance of the search.